sherigar/sherigar/README.md

 - 👯 I’m looking to collaborate on

-- 💬 Ask me about **programming related c, python, Web development**
+- 💬 Ask me about **programming related c, python basis, Web development**

 - 📫 How to reach me **sherigardhriti@gmail.com**